-Banks includes Banks and Building Societies.
+\Banks includes Banks and Building Societies.

-Pooled funds do not have a defined maturity date.
+\\Pooled funds do not have a defined maturity date.
 Monies in Money Market Funds can be withdrawn on the same date; monies in other pooled funds can be withdrawn giving the requisite notice, generally between 1 and 7 days.
 Monies in the CCLA Property Fund can be withdrawn on each monthly redemption date, if required; it is the Council's intention to hold its investment over a reasonable time frame for property investments, which is 5 years, subject to cash flow requirements.

-- 38. Although the above table details the counterparties that the Council could invest funds with it would not invest funds with counterparties against the advice of Link (Our new TM Advisors -see paragraph 60) even if they met the criteria above. - 39.
-Changes to any of the above can be authorised by the Section 151 Officer or the Financial Services Manager and thereafter will be reported to the Governance Scrutiny Group.
-This is to cover exceptional circumstances so that instant decisions can be made in an environment which is both fluid and subject to high risk. - 40.
-The Authority may incur operational exposures, for example though current accounts, collection accounts and merchant acquiring services, to any UK bank with credit ratings no lower than BBB- and with assets greater than £25 billion.
+instant decisions can be made in an environment which is both fluid and subject to high risk.

+- 43. The Authority may incur operational exposures, for example though current accounts, collection accounts and merchant acquiring services, to any UK bank with credit ratings no lower than BBB- and with assets greater than £25 billion.
 These are not classed as investments but are still subject to the risk of a bank bail-in, and balances will therefore be kept below £2,000,000 per bank.
-The Bank of England has stated that in the event of failure, banks with assets greater than £25 billion are more likely to be bailed-in than made insolvent, increasing the chance of the Authority maintaining operational continuity. - 41.
+The Bank of England has stated that in the event of failure, banks with assets greater than £25 billion are more likely to be bailed-in than made insolvent, increasing the chance of the Authority maintaining operational continuity. - 44.
 Credit rating information is provided by Link on all active counterparties that comply with the criteria above.
-A counterparty list will be maintained from this information and any counterparty not meeting the criteria will be removed from the list. - 42.
-Where an entity has its credit rating downgraded so that it fails to meet the approved investment criteria then: - no new investments will be made, - any existing investments that can be recalled or sold at no cost will be, and - full consideration will be given to the recall or sale of all other existing investments with the affected counterparty. - 43.
+A counterparty list will be maintained from this information and any counterparty not meeting the criteria will be removed from the list. - 45.
+Where an entity has its credit rating downgraded so that it fails to meet the approved investment criteria then: - no new investments will be made, - any existing investments that can be recalled or sold at no cost will be, and - full consideration will be given to the recall or sale of all other existing investments with the affected counterparty. - 46.
 Where a credit rating agency announces that a credit rating is on review for possible downgrade (also known as "rating watch negative" or "credit watch negative") so that it may fall below the approved rating criteria, then only investments that can be withdrawn [on the next working day] will be made with that organisation until the outcome of the review is announced.
 This policy will not apply to negative outlooks, which indicate a long-term direction of travel rather than an imminent change of rating.